 9. Disabled persons have the right to live with their families or with foster parents and to participate in all social, creative or recreational activities.
-No disabled person shall be subjected, as far as his or her residence is concerned, to differential treatment other than that required by his or her condition or by the improvement which he or she may derive family life therefrom.
+No disabled person shall be subjected, as far as his or her residence is concerned, to differential treatment other than that required by his or her condition or by the improvement which he or she may derive functional definition of disabled rights: respect for human dignity civil and political self-reliance all necessary treatment, service education, training, technical aids economic and social security special needs considered in national planning family life therefrom.
 If the stay of a disabled person in a specialized establishment is indispensable, the environment and living conditions therein shall be as close as possible to those of the normal life of a person of his or her age.